jeffananias/u26-cs361-main-program/README.md

 # Summer 2026 CS 361 Main Program
 A repository for my main program.
-Current implementation requires existence of at least one .m3u8 file in the application directory.
-To test the program, also include music files in the application directory.
+Not ready for project showcase.